harvester/docs/docs/install/harvester-configuration.md

 Supported values: 1, 2, 3.
 All other values are considered 3.

 In edge scenarios where users may deploy single-node Harvester clusters, they can set this value to 1.
-In most scenarios, it is recommended to keep the default value 3 for system high availability.
+In most scenarios, it is recommended to keep the default value 3 for storage high availability.

 Please refer to [longhorn-replica-count](https://longhorn.io/docs/1.4.1/references/settings/#default-replica-count) for more details.